-Bowtech, as one of the leading bow manufacturers of our times, made the Assassin Compound Bow available from 2011 to 2013.
-If you are looking for a decent bow and have the chance to buy an Assassin – don´t hesitate to do so – It´s a great bow, and while more than seven years old, still makes a perfect hunting companion.
+Bowtech, one of the leading bow manufacturers of our time, made the Assassin Compound Bow available from 2011 to 2013.
+If you are looking for a decent bow and have the chance to buy an Assassin – don´t hesitate to do so – It´s a great bow, and while more than ten years old, still makes a perfect hunting companion.

 Bowtech created this bow with several improved features.
 Maybe they were not groundbreaking, but surely guaranteed great value for your money.
 And this is still true even today!

 A compound bow was available from 2011 to 2013 and has several improved features, such as an adjustable eccentric system and a binary cam system.

 The bow can reach up to 333 FPS, has a smooth draw cycle, and is highly adjustable in draw length and let-off.
 Suitable for hunting and target shooting.

 The bow was sold as a R.A.K.
 (Ready.
 Aim.
 Kill.) package, which included a sight, a quiver, a stabilizer, a rest, a sling, and a peep sight.

 The Assassin has an adjustable eccentric system, enabling the bow to reach up to 333 FPS (IBO).
 It incorporates the famous Bowtech binary cam system (read..
 Bowtech Carbon Knight For Sale).

 Draw Length is adjustable from 26-30 ” in 1/2 inch increments.
 No bow press is needed.
 If you want to adjust the draw length – remove the module screws, rotate the module, and put the screws back in.
 Done.

 - Draw Cycle

 - Hesitation before hitting the back wall